Temporary, relocated or defunct

 was displayed at this fair and won a gold medal,

-being the first completely American-made chime.
+claiming (incorrectly) to be the first completely American-made chime.

 - 1850-51